Homefy-cl/homefy-api/README.md

 # Available Scripts

 Currently to run the app you need to open two terminals, one for the front-end made with ReactJS and the second for the bac-end API.
-To do this `cd` to the front-end folder in one of the console windows and do the same but using `cd` into the back-end folder.
+To do this `cd` into the folder you want to run (front or back end) and then use the command below.

 ### `npm start`